Troubleshooting

 Directions

-Running the following command through a Booster shell should force a Booster to configure a new Booster ID.
+Run the following command in a Booster shell to remove the existing Booster identity files and generate a new Booster ID.

 Linux & macOS